 - 1. Campus opens at 7:30am.
 Students will remain at the covered lunch tables until supervision on black top begins. - 2.
 Students are always to remain in designated areas.
 They are not to loiter in the halls, bike rack, or restroom areas.
 They may not be in classrooms, library, computer lab, or MPR without the direct supervision of a teacher or staff member.
 All students must eat lunch and snacks in their designated areas only. - 3.
 In order to leave class to go to the restroom, office, nurse, library, or other approved destinations teacher permission is required. - 4.
 To aide in keeping our campus clean, chewing gum is not allowed on campus. - 5.
 Selling items on campus is prohibited unless approved by an administrator. - 6.
 Students are always expected to keep their hands to themselves.
 Unsafe play is not allowed: pretend fight, wrestle, tackle, play "keep away", etc. - 7.
 Students shall refrain from hugging, hand holding, and displays of overt affection. - 8.
 Non-school related items are not allowed onto campus without permission from Administration or the classroom Teacher.
 This includes, but is not limited to laser pens, permanent markers, various electronic devices, fidget devices, etc. The school is NOT responsible for locating, repairing, or replacing any personal property. - 9.
-Cell phones will only be used during class for a specific short-term activity facilitated by a teacher requesting phones if the student's Chrome Book is not available.
-(For example Kahoot It Quiz). - 10.
 Dress code will be enforced.
-Dress code violations include the following: Excessively Ripped Jeans, Shirts/Sweatshirts with inappropriate messages, Flip flops/slides, etc. - 11.
-Cell phones should be placed in backpacks during the school day. - 12.
-Headphones are only to be used on campus during the school day for testing. - 13.
-Flowers, balloons, birthday items, etc. are not allowed at school during the school day. - 14.
-Students may only run-in designated play areas.
-Students are informed about where the designated play areas are located for their grade level. - 15.
+Dress code violations include the following: excessively ripped jeans, shirts/sweatshirts with inappropriate messages, flip flops/slides, etc. - 10.
+Cell phones should be placed in backpacks during the school day. - 11.
+Headphones and/or earbuds are only to be used on campus during the school day for testing. - 12.
+Flowers, balloons, birthday items, etc. are not allowed at school during the school day. - 13.
+Students may only run in designated play areas. - 14.
 Students waiting for siblings must remain in designated areas.
-Loitering on campus or in front of our neighbors' yards is not permitted. - 16.
-Parents/family members please refrain from double parking or parking across the street and calling your student into the street to meet you.

-17. Appropriate, respectful language will always be used with all adults and fellow students on campus.
+Loitering on campus or in front of our neighbors' yards is not permitted. - 15.
+Parents/family members please refrain from double parking or parking across the street and calling your student into the street to meet you. - 16.
+Appropriate, respectful language will always be used with all adults and fellow students on campus.
 Name calling, teasing, or using any language which is derogatory toward a specific gender, ethnicity, culture, or sexual orientation is NOT allowed.